a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 We have a designated staff table in the dining hall.
 This is not meant to be elitist; meals are just the best time for us to have staff meetings.
 At lunch the instructors meet at the staff table.
 At dinner the teacher’s assistants do, and the instructors eat with everyone else.
 At breakfast there are no staff meetings, so you are welcome to sit with staff members wherever they’re sitting, including at the staff table.
 So the answer to this question is, yes for two of the three meals each day.

-Volunteers serve as teacher assistants in the morning classes and help run the camp in many other ways.
+Our volunteers serve as teacher assistants in the morning classes and help run the camp in many other ways.
 If you’re interested in doing this, you should know about what’s involved.

 We need at least one person at each camp to help out with our Music & More program, which involves being musical and great with kids (aged preschool to pre-teen).

 Most of the rest of our volunteers serve as teaching assistants, and for one of those positions you should be fairly proficient on at least one instrument, or preferably two, (and/or be a good singer), and be interested in, or better yet have some experience in, teaching or helping teach.
-To this end, it helps to have at least one reference from someone the director knows and trusts, like for example any of the instructors she’s worked with in the past.
+To this end, it helps to have at least one reference from someone the director knows and trusts, like for example any of the instructors we have worked with in the past.

 Graphic artists also could provide valuable help, website managers and other people who are good with computers in general.